imraldi 40 mg Injection reviews | Uses, Dosage, Side Effects & Precautions

 III trial of adalimumab in patients with

-polyarticular juvenile idiopathic arthritis aged 2 to <4 years.
+polyarticular juvenile idiopathic arthritis aged 2 to <4 years. - In

 phase III controlled clinical trials of adalimumab in